Harvard Law School, J.D., 1981

 - 2013 Best Human Interest Essay Award from the State Bar of Texas for “The Inky Blue Water“, published in the Dallas Bar Headnotes in October 2012

-Will Pryor is married to Ellen Smith Pryor, Associate Dean for Academic Affairs of the UNT Dallas College of Law.
-Will and Ellen are the proud parents of Lindsey, currently clerking for a Justice on the Fifth U.S. Circuit Court of Appeals, and Emily, a graduate of Dickinson College in Carlisle, Pennsylvania, and working on the American Bar Association’s Death Penalty Representation Project.
+Will Pryor is married to Ellen Smith Pryor, for decades a professor at the UNT Dallas College of Law and the Dedman School of Law, and now retired.
+Will is the proud father of Lindsey, an associate at Vinson & Elkins in Dallas, and Emily, who provides mental health counseling to middle schoolers (!) at a KIPP charter school in Washington, DC.
 Will was born in Arkansas, grew up in Dallas, and attended public schools in Dallas and Richmond, Virginia, before his opportunity to serve during his final two years of high school as a Congressional Page in the United States House of Representatives.

 In 2006 Will was the Democratic Party nominee for the United States House of Representatives (32nd – Texas).
 He lost!

-Will is an elder at the First Presbyterian Church of Dallas, a volunteer “Big” with Big Brothers & Big Sisters, and serves on the North Texas Board of BBBS and the Board of Ignite!, a non-profit, non-partisan organization which encourages young women to engage in politics and pursue elective office.
-Will is currently working on a book about door-to-door campaigning.
+Will is an elder at the First Presbyterian Church of Dallas and a volunteer “Big” with Big Brothers & Big Sisters.
+Will is currently working on a book about door-to-door campaigning and a 2nd edition of his mediation book.